OpenMDAO/OpenMDAO-Framework/docs/scripting/userguide_script.rst

 its output.
 This output is not an accurate output at the requested input, but it is *the output that yields the exact derivative when finite differenced*.

-A simple tutorial that covers the specification of derivatives can be found in :ref:`Adding-Derivatives-to-Your-Components`.
+A simple tutorial that covers how to specify derivatives can be found in :ref:`Adding-Derivatives-to-Your-Components`.

 .. _Calculating-Derivatives-with-Finite-Difference: